 AA provides special assistance to the disabled (hearing, vision, mobility, cognitive and developmental, etc), oversized people, children and unaccompanied minors, pets and pregnant women.
 AA does require that advance information pertaining to the requirement of special assistance at the airport or during the flight shall be communicated well in advance either at the time of making the reservation or informing the representative at the airport before the flight departure time.
 For international flights, it is suggested to inform while making the reservation or at least 72 hours before scheduled departure but for the US domestic flights, prior intimation shall be done at least 24 hours in advance.
 What all special services are provided to these classes of people has been mentioned below:

-Hearing Disable: Signages which help in navigation at the airport, visual show of information pertaining to arrival and departure of the flights on the screens at airports and even the help extended by the attendant at the ground or in the cabin are some of the measures to assist the hearing impaired.
+Hearing Disabled: Signages which help in navigation at the airport, visual show of information pertaining to arrival and departure of the flights on the screens at airports and even the help extended by the attendant at the ground or in the cabin are some of the measures to assist the hearing impaired.

 Vision Disability: Wheelchair, arm assistance for guidance and presence of airline representative at the airport are some of the common measures that vision disabled people can make use of.
 Passengers who can read Braille or communicate with the crew are allowed to travel unaccompanied but those who are not able to do these, are required to be accompanied by a guardian.